|

 One of two polychrome antefixes (Acropolis Museum, Inv.
 Nos.
 Acr.
 78 and Acr.
 79) discovered in 1836 in a deposit of objects beneath the southeast corner of the Parthenon, during excavations 1834-1836 led by the German archaeologist Ludwig Ross with architects Eduard Schaubert and Hans Christian Hansen (see Athens Acropolis gallery page 12).
 The earth around the findspot was burnt, suggesting destruction by a fire, perhaps that caused by the destruction of buildings on the Acropolis during the Persian invasion in 480 BC.
 It has thus been suggested that they may be from the Archaic Pre-Parthenon temple (Parthenon 2) or the Archaic Propylon, the monumental gateway to the Acropolis which was replaced by the Classical Propylaia.

 In 1888 fragments of another seven antefixes (Inv.
 Nos.
 Acr.
 80, 82, 83, 84, 85, 86, 87), made from the same mould as the first two, were found at various locations to the east and west of the Parthenon.
 The style of the nine Gorgoneions has been described as Type IX or Ionic (East Greek) type, "in der ältesten Form geschmückt" (decorated in the oldest form), although it has also been compared to West Greek examples of the 6th century BC from Olympia (Olympia Archaeological Museum) and the metope in Selinunte (540-510 BC, see Medusa part 2).
-One source suggests a date of around 510-500 BC.
+One source suggests a date of around 510-500 BC. |

-of the antefix, showing the broken
+Hansen's drawing of the right side of the antefix, showing the broken covering tile behind. |

 The hair on the top of the head falls in thick wavy bands, ending in a row of thirteen spiral curls above the forehead, and at each side with a row of four long beads, alternately red and black.
 There are no ears, but large round earrings.
 The face is broad, with wrinkles on the brow, at the outer edges of the eyes and at the top of the short, flat nose.
 She has an open grinning mouth with full lips, gums, a row of four regular top teeth, four long fangs in the place of incisors, then rows of pointed top and bottom teeth at the sides, and a potruding tongue.
 At either side of her chin appears a coiled snake, described as "bearded".
 The earrings, eyes, lips, tongue and gums are dark red.
 The hair, eye pupils, eyebrows and snakes are painted black turning to reddish purple.
 The face and background are pale yellow.